hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 652ee84d7f8854212c064a4af4d59927ab945f9128b17a2fee70047f8f3f263b
 ```

 This will link the new web container with the db container you created earlier.
-The `--link` flag takes the form:
+The `--link` flag syntax is:
 ```
 --link <name or id>:alias
 ```
 Where name is the name of the container we’re linking to and alias is an alias for the link name.
 You’ll see how that alias gets used shortly.
-The `--link` flag also takes the form:
+The `--link` flag can also use the syntax:
 ```
 --link <name or id>
 ```